yonigozlan/Head_pose_estimation_Polygon/README.md

 # Head_pose_estimation_Polygon
-In this repository, you will find the code I used to do the who's who exercise along with the two SOTA implementation I used to get head pose estimations on the given samples.
+In this repository, you will find the code I used to do the who's who exercise along with the three SOTA implementations I used to get head pose estimations on the given samples.

 ## Setup
-The two SOTA implementations don't use the same version of python.
+The three SOTA implementations don't use the same version of python.
 I advise to use different virtual environments for each of them.
-WHENet uses python 3.6.13, and 3DDFA_V2 python 3.8.0.
+WHENet and SADRNet use python 3.6.13, and 3DDFA_V2 python 3.8.0.
 Each implementation has its own requirements.txt to install.

 ### WHENet